The Fear of Getting Older

 To illustrate this, in your first year of retirement, you may need $60,000 to meet your expenses.
 The following year you need a little more, $61,584.
 The extra $1,584 is to account for the 2.54% rate of inflation.
 The third year, you need an extra $1,625.
 You won’t run out of money even with the additional spend each year just to keep up with inflation, because the average market return outpaces inflation.

-If you’re worried about your financial health, Gro Retire Ease is a flexible regular premium savings plan that can be purchased online to help you craft your desired retirement lifestyle with monthly cash payouts.
-If you have some spare cash on hand and would like to opt for a single premium plan, you can check out Income’s Wealth Solitaire.
+If you’re worried about your financial future, Gro Retire Flex is a flexible savings plan that can be purchased online to help you craft your desired retirement lifestyle with monthly cash payouts.
+If you have some spare cash on hand and would like to opt for a single premium plan, you can check out Income’s Luxe Solitaire.
 It provides you with lifetime insurance coverage and monthly cash payouts to help sustain your retirement plan.
 It’s never too late to get your financial health on track.

 It's Not About the Money